Book Group Title List

 On the Beach | Nevil Shute | BG Shute

 Written during the height of the Cold War, Nevil Shute’s On the Beach is a haunting reflection on the end of humanity.
 In the wake of a colossal nuclear war, Australia is still alive, but slowly anticipating the arrival of radioactive fallout from the Northern hemisphere.
 Still, life must go on much as before – babies must be cared for, people fall in love, and everyone makes their own choices about the coming end.
-On the Beach changed how the world thought about the threat of nuclear war, and would eventually be made into an award-winning film starring Gregory Peck.
-The film was the first American movie to premiere in the Soviet Union.
+On the Beach changed how the world thought about the threat of nuclear war, and would eventually be made into an award-winning film, the first American movie to premiere in the Soviet Union, starring Gregory Peck.

 Once Upon a Town | Bob Greene | BG 978.282 G8303

 They began almost immediately, just after the attack on Pearl Harbor: the people of a tiny town in Nebraska started feeding the soldiers who came through North Platte by the trainful.
 A small canteen sprang up at the train depot where the soldiers briefly stopped – for ten or fifteen minutes, they were treated to food, hot coffee, cake, fruit, and hospitality.
 The community around North Platte joined in the project, and volunteers made sure that the soldiers on every train, from 5:00 a.m. until midnight, were greeted, fed, and encouraged.
 “I would say that the majority of men on the battlefields knew exactly what North Platte was,” one soldier explains.
 “They would talk about it like it was a dream.”
 Chicago Times columnist Bob Greene explores this little-known story from World War II, showing how the kindness of strangers changed lives.
 This touching read will remind you of the goodness that’s inherent in people and the comfort in good food and a smile.